— Base Camp Kayaking —

 Exact kayaking routes may vary depending on possible wildlife sightings, currents, tides and weather.

-Day 0: Plan to be in Port McNeill the night before the kayak tour departs.
-There is a pre-trip meeting at 8:00 pm with your guides at our office, located at 1790A Campbell Way, across the street from the Haida Way Inn and next to the Black Bear Resort.
-Your guides provide you with an overview for your trip, distribute dry bags to pack your clothing, and answer any questions you may have.
+- Details: Plan to be in Port McNeill the evening before the kayak tour departs.
+There is a pre-trip meeting at 8:00 pm with your guides to cover essential details about the adventure ahead.
+This session includes a comprehensive overview of your trip, distribution of dry bags and other gear essentials, and answer any questions you may have.

-Your kayak guides plan each day according to weather conditions, wildlife viewing opportunities, and guest interests.
-Lunches are usually spent on a secluded beach.
-We return late each afternoon to the comforts of the base camp.
+- Daily Routine: Your guides plan each day according to weather conditions, wildlife viewing opportunities, and guest interests.
+Lunches are usually taken on a secluded beach, and we return late each afternoon to the comforts of our base camp.

-We strongly suggest that our guests spend the last night in Port McNeill, enjoy a hot shower, and slowly transition out of vacation mode.
-Most guests choose to do this, and guests and guides often get together for a no-host farewell dinner at a local restaurant.
+- Last Evening and Farewell Dinner: We strongly suggest our guests spend the last night in Port McNeill to enjoy a hot shower and slowly transition out of vacation mode.
+Additionally, most guests choose to gather with their guides for a no-host farewell dinner at a local restaurant.

 Our Guest Handbook contains details on preparing for your kayak tour.
 Included in the handbook is travel and accommodation information, a list of what to bring, what you can expect while you are kayaking, wildlife viewing etiquette, participant detail form and waiver.